 Sensory learning, through toys, materials and other realia is an important part in this session.

-Stations in the circuit are designed to improve coordination of hand-eye-foot control, balance, climbing and all round agility.
-The incorporation of tasks relating to the English content and
+The apparatus that is arranged for this session is designed to improve the coordination, hand-eye-foot control, climbing and all round agility.
+The incorporation of tasks relating to the teaching content is often aided by the apparatus and other equipment usage.